 YES - with a twist.

 The LeanMan Car Factory simulation normally sets up a manufacturing flow to produce toy cars, and includes the supporting functions of supplier, warehouse or stockroom, order entry, quality and shipping.
-VSMgmt can be simulated by amplifying the order entry, material requisition, quality and shipping functions with a parallel OVS information flow.
+VSMgmt can be simulated by amplifying the order entry, material requisition, quality and shipping functions.

 Example: The LeanMan Customer Service and Repair Center simulation.